-Available options and accessories allow the µSDX Plus V2 QRP SDR HF transceiver to be tailored to your needs, including the optional CW Keyer, Handheld Microphone, Data mode and CAT Control Interface, 100W Power Amplifier, External ATU, and Low Pass Filters Unit.
-Whether you’re bagging a new peak on a SOTA outing, pounding out QSOs on Field Day, activating a new POTA park or working rare DX from the comfort of your home station, your µSDX Plus V2 QRP SDR HF transceiver will provide the features and performance you need.
+Available options and accessories allow the µSDX Plus V2 QRP SDR HF transceiver to be tailored to your needs, including the optional CW Keyer, Handheld Microphone, Data mode, CAT Control Interface, 100W Power Amplifier, External ATU, Low Pass Filters Unit.
+Whether you’re bagging a new peak on a SOTA outing, pounding out QSOs on Field Day, activating a new POTA park, or working rare DX from the comfort of your home station, your µSDX Plus V2 QRP SDR HF transceiver will provide the features and performance you need.

-In this way a highly power-efficient class-E driven SSB signal can be realized; a PWM-driven class-E design keeps the SSB transceiver simple, tiny, cool, power-efficient and low-cost (ie. no need for power-inefficient and complex linear amplifier with bulky heat-sink as often is seen in SSB transceivers).
+The SSB transmit stage is implemented entirely in a digital and software-based manner: at the heart, the ATMEGA328P is sampling the input audio and reconstructs an SSB signal by controlling the SI5351 PLL phase (through tiny frequency changes over 800kbit/s I2C) and controlling the PA Power (through PWM on the key-shaping circuit).
+In this way a highly power-efficient class-E driven SSB signal can be realized; a PWM-driven class-E design keeps the SSB transceiver simple, tiny, cool, power-efficient, and low-cost (ie. no need for power-inefficient and complex linear amplifier with bulky heat-sink as often is seen in SSB transceivers).

-The µSDX Plus V2 SDR HF transceiver’s unique form-factor allows you to operate from anywhere.
+The µSDX Plus V2 SDR HF transceiver’s unique form factor allows you to operate from anywhere.
 With a whip antenna, you can even operate it hand-held.
-For extreme portability, you can use the optional compact portable antenna, external wide-range ATU, small 12V external battery, and optional CW keyer.
+Press the bottom red PTT button to transmit and talk straight to the built-in microphone while holding the radio in your hand.
+For extreme portability, you can use the optional external wide-range ATU, built-in 12V battery, optional CW keyer, or handheld microphone.

 - LCD-1602 Display